couchbaselabs/docs-ng/content/couchbase-sdk-java-1.1/appendix-release-notes.markdown

    In the case above, it's required that the key and value is persisted on all the 4 nodes (including replicas).

-   The same persistence requirment can be specified in a slightly different form as below.
+   The same persistence requirement can be specified in a slightly different form as below.

     ```